bareos/bareos/docs/manuals/source/TasksAndConcepts/TheWindowsVersionOfBareos.rst

 .. index:: Antivirus; Windows
 .. index:: Windows; Antivirus

+The Windows builtin antivirus **Defender** is enabled by default and will scan every single file being backed up during the backup process.
+This leads to an extremely slow throughput with a very high cpu load.

-The Windows builtin anti-virus **Defender** is enabled by default.
-If you care about performance, it is advised to add the :command:`bareos-dir.exe`, :command:`bareos-sd.exe`, :command:`bareos-fd.exe` to the list of excluded monitored processes.
-Otherwise you may suffer by i/o throughput and excessive cpu consumption.
+Therefore it is advised to add the :command:`bareos-fd.exe` to the list of excluded monitored processes on computers being backed up via the bareos filedaemon.
+On systems running the director or storage daemon on windows, also add the processes :command:`bareos-dir.exe`, :command:`bareos-sd.exe`

 .. image:: /include/images/windows-defender-exclusion.png
    :width: 80.0%

-The same remark can be done to any other similar on-access anti-virus scanner.
+The same remark can be done to any other similar on-access antivirus scanner.
 Please also check next section about possible troubles with antivirus on Windows.

 Dealing with Windows Problems